-- 1. Parents are requested to attend the annual State of the School Meeting where contracts for the following year are handed out to parents.
+- 1. Parents are requested to attend the annual State of the School Meeting.
+Contract information for the following year is emailed to parents following this meeting.
 Contracts returned by the designated due date reserve a student's place on the class lists for the next school year. - 2.
 After review of the family's current tuition contract/covenant compliance a contract/covenant for the next school year will be offered provided that all current contract/covenant obligations have been met.
 This review will include current tuition payments, fundraising obligation, current active parish status (including but not limited to financial responsibility, participation in parish life, and current service hours recorded) and health/medical compliance.
 The contract fee is non-refundable and due with the tuition contract. - 3.
 Non-compliance could result in a change of tuition contract status.